Mjh9122/cv_sudoku_detector/README.md

 This histogram shows the accuracy of cell filling across each frame of the video.
 Blue represents all cells, while orange is only cells with numbers in the ground truth.

 #### Board accuracy
 The correct board was detected 124 times, 33.60 percent of the total frames.
-While this number is disapointing on its lonesome, the noisy data insures that each type of mistake is not often repeated.
+While this number is disappointing on its lonesome, the noisy data insures that each type of mistake is not often repeated.
 This leaded to the correct board taking a commanding plurality amongst many errors that only appear once or twice.

 <p align="center">
   <img src="https://github.com/Mjh9122/sudoku/blob/main/figures/board_freq.png" width="500">
 </p>

 This histogram shows the frequency of each board detected across all frames.
-The correct board shows up 4x as often as the nearest erronious board (124 vs. 31 times).
+The correct board shows up 4x as often as the nearest erroneous board (124 vs. 31 times).

 #### Solution accuracy
 The lack of repeated errors helps even more when looking only at valid solutions.
 Each mistake has the chance of making its board unsolvable, while the correct board while always give the same solution.
-This means that all 124 correct detections remain, while the number of erronious boards falls from 245 to 62.
-2/3 of our valid solutions are correct and the correct solution apeares 10x as much as the most popular incorrect solution.
+This means that all 124 correct detections remain, while the number of erroneous boards falls from 245 to 62.
+2/3 of our valid solutions are correct and the correct solution appears 10x as much as the most popular incorrect solution.

 <p align="center">
   <img src="https://github.com/Mjh9122/sudoku/blob/main/figures/solution_freq.png" width="500">